SarahKhaled/My-repo/README.md

-i.
-Project Title (Github - Sprint 0 ).
+ i.Github - Sprint 0.
  ii.
-Getting Started (explanation of content in reop). iii.
-Author (Sarah Khaled 37-6662). iv.
-Acknowledgments (book Chacon, Scott, and Ben Straub.
+Some section from Git Book and a file containing the commands I wrote in my individual part to learn git and github :) iii.
+Sarah Khaled 37-6662. iv. book Chacon, Scott, and Ben Straub.
 Pro Git.
-Apress, 2014.).
+Apress, 2014.